Jack Driscoll (character): 2005 film

 The original Driscoll is divided into two separate characters in the 2005 film.
-His duties as first mate are transferred to Ben Hayes,portrayed by Evan Parke,while the character name and the function of Ann Darrow's romantic interest are given to a playwright who tries to write a screenplay for Denham, as a friend, played by Adrien Brody.
+His duties as first mate are transferred to Ben Hayes, portrayed by Evan Parke, while the character name and the function of Ann Darrow's romantic interest are given to a playwright who tries to write a screenplay for Denham, as a friend, played by Adrien Brody.
 This Jack Driscoll does not intend to join the expedition at all, but delivers the script to the ship before it departs.
 With limited time, however, Driscoll did not write nearly enough, and Denham, desperate for more, tricks him into staying on the ship as it leaves for Skull Island.
-Driscoll complains that he prefers the stage, but Denham retorts that "if you really loved it, you would have jumped."
+Driscoll complains that he prefers the stage, but Denham retorts that "if you really loved it, you would have jumped".

 As it turns out, Denham's struggling actress, Ann Darrow, had been very familiar with Driscoll's work beforehand, and admired Driscoll greatly.
-She is very excited to meet him, but at first the relationship is awkward (owing in part to a case of mistaken identity on Darrow's part).
+She is excited to meet him, but at first the relationship is awkward (owing in part to a case of mistaken identity on Darrow's part).
 When writing the next part of the script with Denham, Driscoll decides to kill off the first mate.
-When Denham questions it, Driscoll replies, "That's assuming she knows who the first mate is."
-This is a reference to the 1933 film, in which Jack Driscoll was the first mate of the Venture.)
+When Denham questions it, Driscoll replies, "That's assuming she knows who the first mate is".
+This is a reference to the 1933 film, in which Jack Driscoll was the first mate of the Venture.
 The two eventually grow closer, however, and Driscoll also reveals that he has begun writing a comedic play dedicated to Ann, as a sign that he has fallen in love with her (the dynamic from the original, in which Ann is told that women should not be on ships, is not actually said by Driscoll, but does appear in Denham's film, although as it turns out Driscoll's script had been altered by the actor, Bruce Baxter).